 Our Mountain Farm Retreat

-Relax on this pastoral farm setting on a private road with eight acres and mountain views.
+Relax on this pastoral farm setting on a private road with eleven acres and mountain views.
 Enjoy the luxurious, captivating interior of the converted barn with three private bedroom suites: one with a king-sized bed, one with a queen, and one with two twins.
 Additionally there is a full-size bed in the loft.
 Each has the finest quality bedding and in-suite bathroom.
 We can accommodate 7 adults.
 Also, we have a pack n play for an infant.

 Savor our farm-fresh eggs in the full farmhouse kitchen.
 Sit back and build a fire with our firewood and starting log for an easy evening by the outdoor fire ring.
 Watch the adorable sheep, spotted donkeys and dashing black horse grazing in the pasture.
 Privacy and rest await you at our Fodderstack Farm vacation rental, one of the very best cabins in the North Carolina mountains.